florisvanvugt/omega_cpp_py/readme.md

 ## Usage

+Turn on the Omega robot using the switch in the back.
+One of the two front LEDs will blink.
+Press the `RESET` button on the robot controller box.
+Now you should be good to go.

 The robot C++ scripts (`BasicRobot.cpp` and `Robot.cpp`) are in the principal folder (`omega_cpp_py/`) and need to be compiled.
 For this, you need to be in this directory and write this command from the prompt:

 ```